Important Upcoming Dates, Announcements, Updates, Events and Misc. to Remember:

 Veteran’s Memorial Update and Information

 The Coon Creek Area Veterans Memorial Committee is always looking for serviceperson’s who may be eligible for inclusion on the Veterans Memorial.
 If you think you are eligible, or if you know of anyone who should be eligible, please fill out or have the person fill out the information below and return it to one of the members of the Coon Creek Area Veterans Memorial Committee.
-John Thurk, Don Kammel, Melanie Role, Rod Ofte, or Charles Nelson.
+Melanie Role, Rod Ofte, or Charles Nelson.

 MISC: Fire Inspection Report - Just a Reminder!